kbroman/Talk_JSM2019/ReadMe.md

 ### Talk on &ldquo;Interactive graphics for high-dimensional genetic data&rdquo;

-These are slides for a talk that I will give at <a href="http://biovis.net/year/2014/about">BioVis</a>, the 4th Symposium on Biological Data Visualization, in Boston, July 11-12, 2014.
+These are slides for a talk that I gave at <a href="http://biovis.net/year/2014/about">BioVis</a>, the 4th Symposium on Biological Data Visualization, in Boston, July 11-12, 2014.